Jerold A. Edmondson

-Jerold Alan Edmondson (born 1941) (Chinese name: 艾杰瑞 Aì Jiéruì) is an American linguist whose work spans four subdisciplines: historical and comparative linguistics, Asian linguistics, field linguistics, and phonetics.
-He is a leading specialist in Tai–Kadai languages of Asia, especially the Kam–Sui and Kra branches.
+Jerold Alan Edmondson (Chinese name: 艾杰瑞 Aì Jiéruì, September 30, 1941 – August 27, 2023) was an American linguist.
+His work spans four subdisciplines: historical and comparative linguistics, East Asian linguistics, field linguistics, and phonetics.
+He was a leading specialist in Tai–Kadai languages of East Asia, especially the Kam–Sui and Kra branches.

-Biography
+Life and career

-Edmonson was born in Plainfield, Indiana.
-He earned his PhD in Germanic Languages from UCLA in 1973 and a Habilitation in General Linguistics from the Technical University Berlin in 1979.
-He was an Assistant Professor of English and General Linguistics at the Technical University Berlin from 1976-1980.
+Edmondson was born in Plainfield, Indiana.
+He earned his PhD in Germanic Languages from UCLA in 1973 and a Habilitation in General Linguistics from Technische Universität Berlin in 1979.
+He was an Assistant Professor of English and General Linguistics at Technische Universität Berlin from 1976 to 1980.
 He joined the faculty of the University of Texas at Arlington in 1981 and went on to attain the rank of Professor, becoming a Professor Emeritus in 2011.
-As founding director of the Program in Linguistics from 1991-1999, he shepherded its growth into the current Department of Linguistics and TESOL.
+As founding director of the Program in Linguistics from 1991 to 1999, he shepherded its growth into the current Department of Linguistics and TESOL.
 Edmondson earned many accolades while at UT Arlington, including the Outstanding Research Award, the Distinguished Record of Research Award, the Alicia Wilkerson Smotherman Faculty Award, and induction into the Academy of Distinguished Scholars.
 In 2012, he established the Jerold A. Edmondson Research Endowment in Linguistics, proceeds of which generate research grants for students at UTA, with a priority given to projects focusing on field linguistics and endangered languages.

+Edmondson died in Arlington, Texas, on August 27, 2023, at the age of 81.

+Research

-Edmondson specializes in studying the Tai–Kadai languages, especially the Kam–Sui and Kra branches.
-He was one of the researchers who documented the En language during a linguistic field expedition in the late 1990s.
+Edmondson specialized in researching the Tai–Kadai languages, especially the Kam–Sui and Kra branches.
+He was one of the researchers who documented the En language during a linguistic field expedition to northern Vietnam in the late 1990s.
 In 1996, he received a National Science Foundation grant to study the minority languages spoken along the Vietnam and China borders.
 He tracked down two previously undocumented languages, Xa Pho and Nung Ven, in northern Viet Nam.
 Edmondson has performed field investigations of many Southeast Asian languages such as various Loloish languages, Bai, Kháng, and Pa-Hng, as well as languages spoken on other continents, such as Triqui and Dinka.